petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/troubleshoot-guide.md

 For Linux VMs, the GPA must be included in the base image.
 Or you can explicitly add the GPA VM extension `Microsoft.CPlat.ProxyAgent.ProxyAgentLinux` before you enable the MSP feature.

-Prerequisites:
+Prerequisites are:

-- Linux Kernel 5.15 or later, which has all the required eBPF features.
+- Linux kernel 5.15 or later, which has all the required eBPF features.
 - The cgroup v2 feature mounted by default.
 The GPA hooks up the cgroup/connect4 eBPF event.

 When you enable MSP, CRP installs one service (`azure-proxy-agent`) in the VM.